 Short rows are designed to create a wedge of fabric at the back of the sweater, so they will be worked symmetrically around the centre back of the sweater.
 To simplify things, the first step is to place a marker at the centre back of the sweater.
 To start, the beginning of the round (BOR) marker should be located at the back right shoulder.
 Once you have placed the CB marker, your short rows will be worked symmetrically around it.

-You should now have two markers in your work: the CB marker and the BOR marker.
-From this point forward, you will ignore the BOR marker, slipping it when you come to it as you work the short rows.
+You will now have 5 marker in your work: the BOR marker, the 3 raglan markers, and the CB marker.
+From this point forward, you will slip all markers as you come to them.

 Let’s work those short rows!

 You now have two markers in your work, and you are starting from the centre back of the sweater.

 knit the specified number of stitches, turn work.